 SMATSA llc has developed a PBN Transition Plan in order to ensure compliance with the PBN IR enabling smooth and safe transition to the provision of services using PBN in a timely and effective manner in its AoR.

-Results of conducted comparative analysis of the current operations level against published requirements showed that in terms of en-route, TMA and approach operations SMASTA llc was in line with all objectives defined for 2020 and beyond.
+Results of conducted comparative analysis of the current operations level against published requirements showed that in terms of en-route, TMA and approach operations SMATSA llc was in line with all objectives defined for 2020 and beyond.

 After clarifications on the applicability of the PBN IR, given at EASA ATM/ANS TeB meeting held on 7th Dec 2020, additional runways have been considered within the list of eligible aerodromes.